ProdPreva1l/ResentPrelude/docs/Getting-Started.md

 ## Usage for Bukkit Plugin Developers
 If you are a plugin developer, the usage for the Prelude API is as follows

+You will need to follow the same instructions as [Usage for Server Owners](#usage-for-server-owners), where you disable the hooks or use the `purely-api` setting

 For example usage and documentation see here: [Server-Implementation](Server-Implementation.md)

 The following steps are to get the API into your project